Javascript is not enabled.

 “Every other app is taking our data and using it and targeting us with ads and collecting our information. ...
 People on TikTok don’t really care about the data problem.
 They’re just like, ‘This is my livelihood.
 If China wants photos of my dancing videos, whatever.’
 That’s the attitude.”

 This story, originally published Jan.
-17, 2025, was updated with President Trump's latest executive order that adds 90 days to a previously signed executive order pausing enforcement of the TikTok ban.
+17, 2025, was updated with President Trump’s latest executive order supporting a proposed deal to pave the way for a version of TikTok to be under a group of American investors that pauses enforcement of the TikTok ban.

 Unlock Access to AARP Members Edition